Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Superconducting instabilities

-We see that for small values of $D$, the $d$-wave solution is the strongest one.
-Remarkably, we find that this $d$-wave instability purely follows from the momentum dependence of the screened Coulomb interaction, similarly to the Kohn-Luttinger mechanism~\cite{KohnLuttinger1965,MaitiChubukov2013}.
-In particular, we find that the $d$-wave solution survives with approximately the same strength if we completely ignore the effect of the Goldstone modes.
-However, it disappears once we replace the polarization operator $\Pi(\bq)$ in Eq.~\eqref{Eq:ksdef} with its momentum independent value at $\bq=0$, $\Pi(0) = N(0)$.
-Therefore, we conclude that the effective attraction in the $d$-wave channel originates from the momentum dependence of the screening.

-We also see from Fig.~\ref{fig:lambdas} that the $p$-wave solution increases rapidly with $D$ and becomes comparable to the $d$-wave solution at $D\approx 25$ nm.
-For larger values of the gate distance, the $p$-wave solution becomes the dominant instability.
-We find that the attraction in the $p$-wave channel comes from the Goldstone-mediated interaction, while the Coulomb interaction tends to suppress it.

-For small values of $D$, we also find a subleading instability in the $s$-wave channel, corresponding to $s^{+-}$ pairing with different signs of the superconducting gap on different Fermi surfaces.
-However, this instability quickly decreases as $D$ increases and it never becomes competitive with either the $d$- or $p$-wave channel.

-In the experiments of Ref.~\cite{EfetovScreening}, the gate distance of the device displaying superconductivity around charge neutrality was approximately $12$ nm, which according to Fig.~\ref{fig:lambdas} puts us in the regime where the $d$-wave channel is the strongest one, with $\lambda_d\approx 0.08$.
+Solving the linearized gap equation for spin-triplet pairing numerically, we find that there is only a superconducting instability in the $p$-wave channel.
+In Fig.~\ref{fig:lambdas}, we plot the numerically obtained value for $\lambda_p$ as a function of gate distance $D$.
+These results were obtained using $N_1(0) = 2.9\times 10^{-2}$ meV$^{-1}$ $L_M^{-2}$ and $N_2(0) = 1.1\times 10^{-2}$ meV$^{-1}$ $L_M^{-2}$.
+We see from Fig.~\ref{fig:lambdas} that the $p$-wave pairing strength increases as a function of gate distance.
+In the experiments of Ref.~\cite{EfetovScreening}, the gate distance of the device displaying superconductivity around charge neutrality was $~ 15$ nm, for which we find $\lambda \sim 0.12$.
 Using the standard BCS analysis (see Appendix~\ref{app:BCS}), one obtains an estimate for the critical temperature given by

-Using $\varepsilon_F = 3.2$ meV and $\lambda \approx 0.08$, one finds $T_c \approx 1.3 \times 10^{-4}$ K, which is too low compared to the experimental values of $T_c \approx 0.3$ K. However, because of the exponential dependence of $T_c$ on $\lambda$, we would obtain a value for the critical temperature which is comparable to the experimental values if $\lambda_d$ was larger by a factor of only $2-2.5$.
-There can be many reasons for why our simplified analysis is off by a factor of this magnitude.
-For example, we have not taken the mass renormalization of the electrons near the Fermi surface into account.
-Both the Coulomb and the Goldstone mode-mediated interaction will lead to a higher effective mass $m^*$, and therefore also to a higher density of states, resulting in enhanced values for $\lambda$ in all channels.